io7m-com/minisite/README.md

 shown so that the plugin won't execute for any child modules.

-The `overviewFile` parameter specifies an XHTML file that will be inserted into the [term [type term] overview] section of the generated site.
+The `overviewFile` parameter specifies an XHTML file that will be inserted into the `overview` section of the generated site.

-The `featuresFile` parameter specifies an XHTML file that will be inserted into the [term [type term] features] section of the generated site.
+The `featuresFile` parameter specifies an XHTML file that will be inserted into the `features` section of the generated site.

 The `headerFile` parameter specifies an XHTML